openxc/vi-firmware/docs/config/examples.rst

 `getting started with custom data guide
 <http://openxcplatform.com/firmware/custom-data-example.html>`_.

-For all examples, the ``name`` field for message is optional but strongly encouraged to help keep track of the mapping.
+For all examples, the ``name`` field for a message is optional but strongly encouraged to help keep track of the mapping between a message ID and something human readable.

 When an example refers to "sending" a translated or raw message, it means sending to the app developer via one of the output interfaces (e.g. USB,